LOUDO56/kittyFaceTwitter/README.md

 ## Firefox

-Go to `about:debugging`, then click on `This Firefox`, then `Load Temporary Add-on...`, then select any file of the extention folder.
+Go to `about:debugging`, then click on `This Firefox`, then `Load Temporary Add-on...`, then select any file in the extension folder.

 now your feeds will be invided with kitty face!!!!